History: 25 Years CD Ortofon, Garrard, Decca, Tannoy The Sound of Tubes and Transistors

 Universal Record Stabilizing Ring and Universal Record Weight.

-FOR DUTCH AND FLAMISH READERS AND THOSE WHO HAVE SOME UNDERSTANDING OF THE DUTCH LANGUAGE:
+FOR DUTCH AND FLEMISH READERS AND THOSE WHO HAVE SOME UNDERSTANDING OF THE DUTCH LANGUAGE:

 THE ABUNDANTLY ILLUSTRATED SERIES (PHOTO COPY) ABOUT BUILDING A DIY HIGH END TURNTABLE.